AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/scripting_with_lua/debugging.md

 	You typically pause a game by setting markers called *breakpoints* at specific lines in your Lua scripts.
 Do this in Visual Studio Code by opening the Lua file that contains the code you want to interrupt, and clicking in the left margin next to the line numbers.
 When the game runs your Lua script and reaches that line, it will automatically pause the game.

 	You can also pause a running game at any time by hitting the pause icon in the Visual Studio Code debugging toolbar while you're connected to the engine.
-TODO: can you?

 2.	**Inspect the code.**